June 16, 2019 | By Eric Ducoff | No Comments

 November 18, 2013 | By Neil Ducoff | 1 Comment

-This Monday Morning Wake Up is for all leaders.
+This blog post is for all leaders.
 It doesn’t matter how new, old, small or large your company is – financial literacy matters.
 Why?
 Because too many leaders think they can run profitable companies without paying attention to their financial reports.
 I’ve spent the past five months traveling across the United States doing presentations to owners and leaders that cannot answer the most critical … and simple … financial questions.